mevdschee/php-crud-api/README.md

 ### Docker compose

-This repository also contains a `docker-compose.yml` file that can be installed/built/ran using:
+This repository also contains a `docker-compose.yml` file that you can install/build/run using:

     sudo apt install docker-compose
     docker-compose build